verzqy/BTPN-JP-Final-Project/README.md

 use command prompt on employee-app folder, and type
 - npm install
 - npm start
-- open localhost:9000 on browser
+- browse to localhost:9000 on browser

 Back end:
 use command prompt on EmployeeApp folder, and type